-- Promote funding milestones and communicate the benefits of investment in Utah. - Provide deployment details to economic development officials within the state to utilize in attracting businesses and promoting availability of workforce. - Expand capacity for rural communities to host new businesses through better broadband access. - Enhance opportunities for residents to have better access to education and training.
+- Inform Utahns of the highlights of the BEAD program investment and how it encourages business expansion and remote work opportunites. - Provide deployment details to economic development officials within the state to utilize in attracting businesses and promoting availability of workforce. - Expand capacity for rural communities to host new businesses through better broadband access. - Enhance opportunities for residents to have better access to education and training.